adrian-d-hidalgo/nestjs-mcp-server/.handbook/GIT_GUIDELINES.md

 ## Pull Request Process

-1. Create a branch from `develop` using the appropriate naming convention
+1. Create a branch from `main` using the appropriate naming convention
 2. Make your changes and commit them following the commit guidelines
-3. Pull the latest changes from the target branch
+3. Pull the latest changes from `main`
-4. Push your branch and create a PR to the appropriate target branch
+4. Push your branch and create a PR to `main`
 5. Request at least one reviewer
 6. Address any feedback from code reviews
 7. Once approved, the PR will be merged by a maintainer